autowarefoundation/autoware/planning/behavior_velocity_intersection_module/README.md

 ### Attention area

-The `Attention Area` in the intersection are defined as the set of lanes that are conflicting with ego vehicle's path and their preceding lanes up to `attention_area_length` meters. `RightOfWay` tag is used to rule out the lanes that each lane has priority given the traffic light relation and `turn_direction` priority.
+The `attention area` in the intersection are defined as the set of lanes that are conflicting with ego vehicle's path and their preceding lanes up to `common.attention_area_length` meters. `RightOfWay` tag is used to rule out the lanes that each lane has priority given the traffic light relation and `turn_direction` priority(`yield lane`).

 `Intersection Area`, which is supposed to be defined on the HDMap, is an area converting the entire intersection.